 You will pay a one-time 500 yen deposit when you buy the card to be deducted from the amount you choose to put on your card, from which you can get 250 yen back if you return the card to one of the station offices before you leave Japan.
 That can, however, be a bit of a hassle so, in that case, it is good to know that the card is valid for 10 years, and you can give it to someone else who travels to Japan as it is not tied to a person.

-Please be aware that you have to buy the card and top it off with cash, credit cards can only be used for purchasing commuter passes that are valid for one month or longer and not worth it for tourists.
+Please be aware that you have to buy the card and top it up with cash, credit cards can only be used for purchasing commuter passes that are valid for one month or longer and not worth it for tourists.

 How to Use an IC Card in Japan